zyw-200/FirmAFL/README.md

 ##Publication
 	"FIRM-AFL: High-Throughput Greybox Fuzzing of IoT Firmware via Augmented Process Emulation", Yaowen Zheng,

-##Introduction
-	A tool for fuzzing of IoT firmware. build on top of TriforceAFL, firmadyne, DECAF and AFL.

 ###TriforceAFL_new

 		A tool for simulation, dynamic analysis and fuzzing of IoT firmware.